-Sky Valentine is a young, African American woman who lives in Durham, North Carolina, and she is tired of being boxed in by small minds and southern expectations.
-To escape the restraints of her southern upbringing, Sky flees to Rhode Island to attend college.
-While attending Roger Williams University, she works not only on her degree, but she also works on shedding many of the things that peg her as a southerner.
+As a young African American woman from Durham, North Carolina, Sky Valentine is tired of being boxed in by small minds and Southern expectations.
+To escape the restraints of her Southern upbringing, Sky flees to Rhode Island to attend college.
+Once there, Sky doesn’t just work on her degree, she also works on shedding many of the things that peg her as a Southerner.

-At university, Sky rooms with sexy, vibrant Zenobia whom she ultimately falls head over heels in love with solidifying what she had felt in her heart all along—she loved women.
-But their affair is brief and interrupted by Zenobia’s sudden departure from Roger Williams.
+Sky also falls head over heels with the sexy and vibrant Zenobia, solidifying what she had felt in her heart all along—that she loves women.
+But their affair is brief and interrupted by Zenobia’s sudden departure from school.

-When college is completed, Sky returns home to her domineering mother—who has promised her hand in marriage to a rich and arrogant man—her loving but docile father, and to her big brother who is satisfied with keeping the status quo.
-But it is 1986, and Sky is determined to live her own life, so she gathers her courage, leaves the groom at the altar, and moves to New York City, the Bronx, where she has acquired a teaching job and an apartment.
+With college completed, Sky returns home to find that her domineering mother has promised her hand in marriage to a rich and arrogant man.
+But it’s 1986, and Sky is determined to live her own life.
+So she gathers her courage and flees to New York City, where she lands a teaching job and an apartment.

-During these turbulent times, Zenobia comes back into Sky’s life.
-Sky is then faced with the choice of finishing what she started with Zenobia years ago, or choosing to fight for the relationship she is building with her new love, Grace.
+In time Sky meets Grace Webster and it’s love at first sight.
+But then Zenobia comes back into Sky’s life and Sky is faced with an impossible choice—finish what she started with Zenobia years ago, or fight for the relationship she is building with Grace.
+What will she choose?

 Choosing Grace — Finalist, Tee Corinne Award for Outstanding Cover Art.